OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_auftragsverwaltung.md

 ![Coching Tool Auftragsverwaltung](assets/Auftragsverwaltung_Korrekturauftraege.png){ class="shadow lightbox" }

-### 3. Tab Open grade assignments
+### 3. Tab Open grading assignments

-Hier werden die Kursbausteine (Tests und Aufgaben)mit den jeweiligen Personen angezeigt, die noch nicht einem Korrektor zugewiesen wurden.
+The course elements (tests and tasks) with the respective persons, who have not yet been assigned to a corrector, are displayed here.